HerrIvan/HerrIvan/README.md

 - 👋 Hi, I’m @HerrIvan.
-Ivan Herreros, PhD in neurosciences, with several years of experience building data products in the indsutry.
+Ivan Herreros, PhD in neurosciences, with several years of experience building data products in the industry.
 - 👀 I’m interested in LLMs, reasoning in embedding spaces.
 And more engineering stuff like cloud deployments, data pipelines, ML/Ops.
 - 🌱 I’m currently experimenting with LLMs, Knowledge Graphs, etc.
 - 💞️ I’m looking to collaborate on any of the above stuff.